Director of Baylor in Washington

 Director of Programming and Development

 Mollie Moore is the director of programming and development for Baylor in Washington.
 Based in Washington, D.C., she oversees Baylor's Washington Semester Program and seeks to provide an integrative strategy for all of Baylor’s programs and initiatives in the nation’s capital.
 Prior to joining the Baylor in Washington team, she served as the senior manager of academic programs at the American Enterprise Institute (AEI), where she managed the Institute's outreach to colleges and universities, with a particular focus on Christian higher education.
 Before AEI, Mollie served as a legislative correspondent for Senator Mitch McConnell.
 Mollie is a graduate of Baylor University, where she earned a B.A. in international studies.
-She also completed a nine-month, post-graduate fellowship upon arriving in Washington.
-In addition to her role with Baylor, Mollie serves on the board of the Consortium of Christian Study Centers.

-Matthew Lee Anderson is an Assistant Research Professor of Ethics and Theology at Baylor University’s Institute for Studies of Religion and the Associate Director of Baylor in Washington.
-He is an Associate Fellow at the McDonald Centre for Theology, Ethics, and Public Life at Oxford University, where he completed a D.Phil. in Christian Ethics.
-He is also a Perpetual Member of Biola University’s Torrey Honors Institute.
-He founded Mere Orthodoxy, and is the author of two books.
-Anderson has written for Christianity Today, The Gospel Coalition, The Washington Post, and elsewhere.
-He lives in Waco, Texas, where he enjoys beating fourth-graders at basketball.
+Dr. Matthew Lee Anderson is an Assistant Research Professor of Ethics and Theology at Baylor University’s Institute for Studies of Religion and the Associate Director of Baylor in Washington, and an Associate Fellow at the McDonald Centre for Theology, Ethics, and Public Life at Oxford University, where he completed a D.Phil. in Christian Ethics.
+He is the founder of the web magazine Mere Orthodoxy, the author of Earthen Vessels: Why Our Bodies Matter to our Faith and The End of our Exploring, and has written for Christianity Today, the Washington Post, and elsewhere.
+He is also the founder of 100 Days of Dante, the world’s largest online reading group for The Divine Comedy.